MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 If an actor falls below 50 % of their maximum stamina, they automatically get the `winded` status effect applied to them.
 This status does not have any effects by itself.
 If the actor's stamina gets healed above the 50 % threshold, the `winded` status automatically if removed.

+## Other Combat Automation

+### Flanking

+When attacking an enemy, the actor will gain an edge from `Flanking` if they have an ally (token with the same disposition) on either the opposite side or the opposite corners.
+This does require having the attacking token selected.